numfocus/getting-started-with-open-source/CONTRIBUTING.md

 ### Contributing Guidelines

-This project has some clear Contribution Guidelines and expectations that you can read here (link).

 We have set some clear contribution guidelines to make it easier for you to get involved.
 You can find these guidelines [here]().

 The contribution guidelines outline the process that you'll need to follow to get a patch merged.
 By making expectations and process explicit, I hope it will make it easier for you to contribute.